artstisen/marbles.nvim/README.md

 ### Commands
 * `:EncryptFile` – Encrypt current .marblesfile using password.
 Will use cached password if available and if not prompt the user to enter a new password twice.
 Remember to save your file afterwards.
 * `:DecryptFile` – Decrypt current .marblesfile using password.
 Will use cached password if available and auto-decrypt files when opening them.
 Auto decrypted files will open in readonly mode and modifieable set to false.
 Use ToggleReadonly.
+* `:CreateDefaultMarbles` - Create a default.marbles file.
+* `:LoadDefaultMarbles` - Load the default.marbles file and decrypt it.
+* `:CreateMarblesFile` - Create a .marbles file and prompt for a file name.
 * `:SetEncryptionPassword` – Set and confirm new in-memory password.
 Can be set at the start to enable auto decryption when opening .marblesfiles.
 Or before encryption if a new password is needed.
 * `:ClearEncryptionPassword` – Clear password from memory.
 * `:ToggleReadonly` – Toggle between writable and readonly modes.